Exabyte-io/documentation/docs/getting-started/run-first-simulation/web-interface.md

-# Run First Simulation
+# Jobs via Web Interface

-This page explains how to run a simple [density functional theory calculation](../../models-directory/dft/overview.md) to obtain an [electronic band structure](../../properties-directory/non-scalar/bandstructure.md).
+This page explains how to run a simple [density functional theory calculation](../../models-directory/dft/overview.md) to obtain an [electronic band structure](../../properties-directory/non-scalar/bandstructure.md) via our main [Web Interface](../../ui/overview.md).

 Each [account](../../accounts/overview.md) is pre-configured with one default [material](../../materials/overview.md) and [workflow](../../workflows/overview.md).
 For the sake of this tutorial, we will keep the *default* parameters at each step.
 We will thus study silicon in the standard face-centered cubic structure and use [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) as the [simulation engine](../../software-directory/overview.md).

 ## Prepare Material and Workflow